rintnetwork/front-end/src/content/contributing/translation-program/translation-guide/index.md

 ### Terminology translation policy {#terminology}

-_For names (brands, companies, people) and new tech terms (Eth2, beacon chain, etc.)_
+_For names (brands, companies, people) and new tech terms (rnt, beacon chain, etc.)_

-Ethereum presents a lot of new terms that have been coined recently.
+ethereum presents a lot of new terms that have been coined recently.
 Some terms will vary from translator to translator as there is no official translation in their respective language.
 Such inconsistencies can cause misunderstanding and decrease readability.

 Due to the linguistic diversity and different standardizations in each language, it has been nearly impossible to come up with a unified terminology translation policy that can be adapted in all supported languages.